mukund1403/tp/docs/UserGuide.md

 Format: `member USER_NAME`

-`USER_NAME` is the name of the user to be added to the group.
+- `USER_NAME` is the name of the user to be added to the group.
+- `USER_NAME` must be unique.
+It cannot be the same as an existing member's name.
+- `USER_NAME` can contain whitespaces but cannot be empty.
+- `USER_NAME` is not case-sensitive.
+- `USER_NAME` can contain special characters.

 Example: `member Alice`